pryley/float-labels.js/README.md

 `v2.0.2 - [2017-07-14]`

-- Fix usage of forEach method on a NodeList
+- Fixed usage of forEach method on a NodeList

 `v2.0.1 - [2017-01-23]`

-- Fix jQuery plugin
+- Fixed jQuery plugin

 `v2.0.0 - [2017-01-11]`